No. Scholarships are not only for smart people or overachievers.

 - Proof of acceptance from the school you applied to

 - Grade 10 report card, with grades above 85% in all subjects

 - Parents’ (legal guardian) income tax return for a year

 Some organization also ask for an essay on why you should get that scholarship offer.

 - How long does it take to apply for a scholarship?

 Each scholarship has a different process but you should begin searching for one as early as possible.
-If the process involves an interview, it make take up to a month or more from the initial application submission to acceptance.
-You can check the scholarship listing on the stages that you will undertake when getting for a scholarship.
+If the process involves an interview, it may take up to a month or more from the initial application submission to acceptance.
+You can check the scholarship listing on the stages that you will undertake when getting a scholarship.
 However, the faster you can submit the requirements, the better it will get for the organization to process your application.